Ze'ev Jabotinsky: Studies in Rome and return to Odessa

+Early activism and militancy

 Zionist activism in Russia

 Prior to the Kishinev pogrom of 1903, Jabotinsky joined the Zionist movement, where he soon gained a reputation as a powerful speaker and an influential leader.
 With more pogroms looming on the horizon, he established the Jewish Self-Defense Organization, a Jewish militant group, to safeguard Jewish communities throughout Russia.
-He became the source of great controversy in the Russian Jewish community as a result of these actions.
+He became a source of great controversy in the Russian Jewish community as a result of these actions.

 Around this time, he began learning modern Hebrew, and took a Hebrew name: Vladimir became Ze'ev ("wolf").
 During the pogroms, he organized self-defence units in Jewish communities across Russia and fought for the civil rights of the Jewish population as a whole.
 His slogan was, "Better to have a gun and not need it than to need it and not have it!"
 Another slogan was, "Jewish youth, learn to shoot!"

 In 1903, he was elected as a Russian delegate to the Sixth Zionist Congress in Basel, Switzerland.
 After Theodor Herzl's death in 1904, he became the leader of the right-wing Zionists.
 That year he moved to Saint Petersburg and became one of the co-editors for the Russophone magazine Yevreiskaya Zhyzn (Jewish Life), which after 1907 became the official publishing body of the Zionist movement in Russia.
 In the pages of the newspaper, Jabotinsky wrote fierce polemics against supporters of assimilation and the Bund.

 In 1905, he was one of the co-founders of the "Union for Rights Equality of Jewish People in Russia".
 The following year, he was one of the chief speakers at the 3rd All-Russian Conference of Zionists in Helsinki, Finland, which called upon the Jews of Europe to engage in Gegenwartsarbeit (work in the present) and to join together to demand autonomy for ethnic minorities in Russia.
 This liberal approach was later apparent in his position concerning the Arab citizens of the future Jewish State: Jabotinsky asserted that "Each one of the ethnic communities will be recognized as autonomous and equal in the eyes of the law."

 In 1909, he fiercely criticized leading members of the Russian Jewish community for participating in ceremonies marking the centennial of the Russian writer Nikolai Gogol.
-In the light of Gogol's antisemitic views, Jabotinsky claimed it was unseemly for Russian Jews to take part in these ceremonies, as it showed they had no Jewish self-respect.
+In light of Gogol's antisemitic views, Jabotinsky claimed it was unseemly for Russian Jews to take part in these ceremonies, as it showed they had no Jewish self-respect.